Dock has been developing Verifiable Credential technology to enable organizations to issue fraud-proof credentials since 2017.

 But now there is a solution!
 Thanks to Verifiable Credentials, organizations can prevent certificate fraud by:

-- Issuing fraud-proof certificates and credentials efficiently at a low-cost
+- Issuing fraud-proof certificates and credentials efficiently

 - Verify credentials instantly by simply scanning a QR code or using a simple verification tool